bhartiy/learnsellacious/pages/36.marketplace/10.hyperlocal/docs.md

 With the help of Sellacious Hyperlocal you can create your own store sensitive to user and product location.

 This hyperlocal package consists of a **Hyperlocal Module and Plugin**.
 Both are already built in sellacious latest version.
+To enable Sellacious Hyperlocal Go to Joomla backend Manage->Modules->New->Sellacious Hyperlocal and publish module.

 ![](Screenshot%202020-05-25%20at%2010.54.45%20AM.png)